1. The Early Days of Healing

 He was watering the garden and as he threatened me and he spoke calmly, which made him quite believable.

-“You know that I would kill anyone who tries to mess up our family.
+“You know that I would kill anyone who tried to mess up our family.
 That includes you.
 I suggest you keep your mouth shut this summer.
 Got it?”
 He made it all sound so reasonable.

 I was on my way to spend the summer with my mother in Maine and he must have been worried I was going to spill the beans.
 My stomach did flip-flops as he made sure I understood the depth and weight of his promise.
 No one was to ever threaten him or his family.
 Not even his daughter.
 Especially not his daughter.
 I’d like to say I seethed as he told me this-that I looked right at him, kicked him in the balls and ran to the nearest police station.
 Or even to the neighbors.
 But I didn’t.
 I began shaking.

 As soon as I turned eighteen I made the decision that I would press charges against him for the abuse.
 And I did.
 And I won.
 He remained on the sex offender list for the remainder of his life.
 I hope it prevented him from hurting other people but he was so full of poison- I know that for as long as he was on this planet, he was hurting someone.
 My stepmother stood by him until after his dying day.
 She is loyal to him even today; at least that’s what I hear.
 I know that she paid the price as did their child together, my half brother Daniel.
 Daniel and I are estranged.
 He believes my father’s version of the story- that I was a perverted temptress bent on destroying my father.
 Why that narrative is more believable to him I can only guess.
 Maybe its because it allowed him to continue to depend and rely on his parents.
 Quite a clever trick actually.
 Emotionally smart.
 I have decided to let Daniel be.
 I cannot salvage that relationship- we were so young when “it” happened.
 He was still a small boy.
 I was thirteen.
 The last time I saw him was at the courthouse when I was eighteen.
 My father and stepmother had decided to use him as a manipulation, a tug on the heartstrings of the court instead of shielding him from the ugliness of seeing his father prosecuted in a court of law for pedophilia.
 I can imagine what the judge thought.
 So, I give Daniel a lot of space.
-I don’t need to be Daniel’s lightning rod.
+I don’t need to be Daniel’s lightening rod.
 I feel sadness about how it all turned out.
 Of course.
 It feels like another loss in the annals of my childhood.
 I think of Daniel’s facial expression when I saw him last.
 I waved at him as I exited the parking lot of the courthouse.
 He looked lost, abandoned, and pale.
 Angry.
 I was shaking having just come off the horror of testifying against my father.
 I thought to myself, “That’s the best I can do kiddo.”
 I try not to think of what Daniel’s childhood must have been like.
 His adolescence.
 I try to understand how a convicted pedophile can be left to raise a child in this country.

 I don’t remember a lot about the trial.
 I remember terror and begging the guard to search my father in a panicked whisper.
 I was sure he had a gun.
 I remember shaking on the stand and swallowing the hard nub in my throat, a deep dull ache and throb.
 I left the courthouse and drove straight to the house where the abuse had occurred.
 I’m not sure why I did this.
 I had to see it for some reason; it was such a famous place in my life.
 The place where my life went to smithereens, the scene of the crime.
 I felt like I wanted an autograph or something to make it more concrete.
 I hadn’t been there in five years.
 By the time I got there I was sick to my stomach from shaking, crying and screaming; Ani DiFranco was blaring on my stereo.
 I threw myself down in the backyard where the garden used to be.
 I threw myself down like Scarlet O’Hara might in a barren potato field.
 I had so much feeling inside me, so much rage; I didn’t know how to get it out of my body.
 I heaved there for a while.
 I’m not sure how long.
 As I was leaving I noticed the house didn’t look abandoned but it didn’t look occupied either.
 I always wonder if there was someone in there, trying to figure out what to do with the hysterical young woman in the backyard.